Work to transform Trefusis Park into a green solution to nearby flooding issues started in April 2025.

 To reduce the risk of flooding in the Lipson Vale area during times of heavy rainfall, we are seeking to store excess surface water in seasonal wetland basins within Trefusis Park, then release it back into the drainage network slowly once the heavy rain has passed and the network has capacity again.

-This means that the proposed seasonal wetland basins will be dry for most of the year, allowing people to walk through them.
+The proposed seasonal wetland basins will be dry for most of the year, allowing people to walk through them.
 However, during heavy rainfall events, sections of the basins will fill up with water.
-An elevated grass path will be provided, which will allow access through the basins during most storm events.
 A fully accessible route will be provided on top of the basins’ embankments, which will provide access throughout the year.

 How the seasonal wetland basins will be created